minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

    ![Check Initialize this repository with a README](readme.png)

+   > Please note that the repository must be public!

 2. Clone the repository to your computer using **git**.
 Don't know how?
 Head to the [reference](/reference/git)!

 3. Edit the plain text document called **README.md**.
 The **.md** extension indicates its *Markdown* formatting style.
 Have you never written Markdown before?
 Refer to the [reference](/reference/markdown) for more information.
 Write your proposal in that document.